Birth of Thomas Eakins

 After high school, Eakins attended the Pennsylvania Academy of the Fine Arts.
 He also studied at Jefferson Medical College and considered becoming a surgeon, but was more strongly drawn to art.
 Eakins then spent four years in Europe.
 While there, he studied at the École des Beaux-Arts and was just the second American painter to study under Jean-Léon Gérôme.
 Taking little interest in the Impressionist movement spreading in Europe, Eakins was drawn to realism.

-Upon returning to America, Eakins’ first works were a series of rowing scenes.
+Upon returning to America, Eakins’s first works were a series of rowing scenes.
 They proved popular and he sold his first painting, The Sculler, in 1874.
 Eakins enjoyed painting outdoor scenes of this and other sports, but also explored Victorian interiors with his family and friends as the subjects.
 Eakins was especially interested in the human form, and many of his works included nudes.

 In 1876, Eakins returned to the Pennsylvania Academy of the Fine Arts to teach as a volunteer.
 He began receiving a salary two years later and was made director in 1882.
-Eakins’ instruction methods were controversial.
+Eakins’s instruction methods were controversial.
 He didn’t have his students study old still lifes.
 He gave them a brief introduction to drawing in charcoal so he could quickly move them to painting, so that they could work in color as soon as possible.
 Eakins also encouraged students to use photographs as source work to better study their subjects and motion.

-Under Eakins’ leadership, the school’s art program was one of the most “liberal and advanced in the world.”
+Under Eakins’s leadership, the school’s art program was one of the most “liberal and advanced in the world.”
 However, it wasn’t without its controversy.
 For some time, some of the younger professors had wanted to remove him and assume control of the school themselves.
 This created a rift between Eakins and the board of directors.
 After he removed the loincloth of a male model in a class of female students, he was forced to resign in 1886.
 Some of the students, however, sided with Eakins and formed their own school, the Art Students’ League of Philadelphia.
 Eakins went on to teach at other schools including the Art Students League of New York, the National Academy of Design, the Cooper Union, and the Art Students’ Guild.

 During his earlier studies in Europe, Eakins had witnessed how the French realists used photography in their painting studies.
 At the time in America, it was looked down on as a shortcut.
 But Eakins was fascinated by it and conducted a number of motion studies, including some with famed photographer Eadweard Muybridge.
 While Muybridge would capture multiple separate images to be displayed on his movie projector, Eakins captured precise movements in the same negative.
 He would use these as the basis for his paintings, enabling them to be very lifelike.